Kate Linder

-Life and career
+Early life and education

 Linder was born in Pasadena, California, and graduated with a BA in theatre arts from San Francisco State University.
 During that time, she also began working as a flight attendant for Transamerica Airlines.
 After graduation, Linder found work on television, including roles on Archie Bunker's Place and Bay City Blues.

+Career

 In 1982, she was cast as Esther Valentine on the CBS soap opera The Young and the Restless.
-It was originally supposed to be a one day role.
+It was supposed to be a one day role.
 Linder has been starring on The Young and the Restless for more than 40 years and is also one of two Daytime Governors at the Academy of Television Arts and Sciences, who present the Emmys.
 Linder is also the national spokesperson for The ALS Association and is active with TV Cares, ATAS's AIDS fundraising and awareness organization, the Make-a-Wish Foundation, and national spokesperson for March of Dimes Canada's Conductive Education Program.

 For her contributions in television, Linder earned a star on the Hollywood Walk of Fame on April 10, 2008.
 She is the third actor to earn a star on the Walk of Fame solely on the merits of acting on a soap opera, after Jeanne Cooper in 1993 and Susan Lucci in 2005.

 In the 2000s, after 30 years in daytime, Linder made her film debut, starring in a number of independent productions, such as Hysteria and Erased.
 In 2016, she co-starred with Julia Roberts, Jennifer Aniston, and Kate Hudson in Garry Marshall's final film Mother's Day.

 On April 30, 2018, Kate Linder appeared in a 30 minute television interview talk show with Host Ken Boxer on "Ken Boxer Live," taped in Santa Barbara, California.

 In 2023, she starred in A Little White Lie, opposite Michael Shannon, Kate Hudson, Zach Braff, and Don Johnson.

+In 2025, Kate Linder received a silver circle award from the National Academy of Television Arts & Sciences (NATAS).

-In addition to her work on television, Linder serves as a flight attendant for United Airlines.
+In addition to her work on television, Linder serves as a flight attendant for United Airlines, as of 2022.